DD2480-Group22-2025/toga-docs/README.md

 URL: https://github.com/beeware/toga/issues/1814

-This issue is to make sure that the font size keywords (`xx-small`, `x-small`, `small`, `medium`, `large`, `x-large`, `xx-large`, `smaller`) can be used to make it easier to create text among the 5 different backends.
+This issue is to make sure that the font size keywords (`xx-small`, `x-small`, `small`, `medium`, `large`, `x-large`, `xx-large`, `smaller`, `larger`) can be used to make it easier to create text among the 5 different backends.
 There are 5 architectures supported: Android, IOS, Windows, Cocoa, and GTK.
 These changes also need to be compatible with the testing infrastructure already in place.

 ## Requirements for the new feature